spectrocloud/librarium/docs/docs-content/vm-management/environment-setup.md

 tagged VLAN, we recommend using a native or untagged VLAN for PXE.

 The **bond_data.20** subinterface provides outbound connectivity, as it has the default gateway.
 This is the primary way to publish services from container workloads to the end users.
-If there are any specific data-center networks that you want to reach over the **bond_management.10** subinterface instead, you can configure them through static routes on the `172.16.0.0/22` subnet in Canonical MAAS.
+If there are any specific data center networks that you want to reach over the **bond_management.10** subinterface instead, you can configure them through static routes on the `172.16.0.0/22` subnet in Canonical MAAS.
 Those routes will be automatically applied by MAAS upon server installation.